megaport/Java-MegaportAPI/README.md

 Please look at the test cases for examples of how to exercise the API provided in this library.

 Full details of this API are provided at dev.megaport.com.

+Megaport developers - to publish this to Maven Central, run git push github master, then run the Jenkins job